The following information and supplementary form can be downloaded using the link at the bottom of the page

 - Any other applicants whose parents are in sympathy with the aims and ethos of the school.

-Where the offer of places to all the applicants in any of the categories listed above would lead to oversubscription the following provisions will be applied.
+Where the offer of places to all the applicants in any of the categories listed above would lead to oversubscription the following provisions will be applied in the following order:

-The Governing Body may increase the priority of an application within a category where evidence is provided at the time of application of an exceptional social, medical or pastoral need of the child which can be most appropriately met at this school.
+- Exceptional social, medical or pastoral need of the child which can be most appropriately met at this school. [see note (f)]

 Where the offer of places to all the applicants in any of the sub-categories listed above would still lead to oversubscription, the places up to the admission number will be offered to those living nearest to the school.
-Distances will be measured using the Local Authority Mapping System(shortest walking distance).
+Distance will be measured using the shortest walking distance.
 Where the last remaining place is to be allocated and two or more children are deemed to live at the same distance from the school the place will be decided by the drawing of lots.